JBroks/GB-Accidents-Dashboard/README.md

 **User Story 5:**

-- Solution: Dashboard provides a user with information about average daily, peak hour and annual total figures which are useful in the cost benefit analysis calcualtions.
+- Solution: Dashboard provides a user with information about average daily, peak hour and annual total figures (`dc.numberDisplay`) which are useful in the cost benefit analysis calcualtions.

 **User Story 6:**

-- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart.
+- Solution: Dashboard provides user with an insight into incidents split by a road type, in a form of a pie chart (`dc.pieChart`).

 **User Story 7:**

-- Solution: Dashboard summarises accident data in a form of annual, daily average, and peak time values.
+- Solution: Dashboard summarises accident data in a form of annual, daily average, and peak time values (`dc.numberDisplay`).
 Furthermore `dc.selectMenu` feature enables users to check statistics on national (all regions) and regional level.

 **User Story 8:**